fnaumenko/bioStat/README.md

 Called distribution parameters and Pearson correlation coefficient for the original and called distributions, calculated on the basis of the \<start of the sequence\> – \<the first frequency value less than 0.1% of the maximum\>.<br>
-If the original distribution is assumed to be lognormal, the program also outputs the parameters and Pearson's coefficient for the normal distribution if it looks like lognormal.<br>
+If the original distribution is assumed to be lognormal, the program also outputs the parameters and Pearson's coefficient for the normal distribution if it looks similar.<br>
-An example of the extended output (optional original distribution output is truncated):
+An example of the extended output:
 ```
 $ fragDist -D 965515.bam
 <in-file> 965515.bam: 1334196 reads